jostylr/pieceful-programming/src/core.md

 inline or the command directive can create a stand-alone function.

 This can also do partial application, if only one function is passed in.
-One can leave slots open (anywhere in the explict args chain) with a special syntax, namely strings of the form `$#` will place the incoming argument at slot `#` into that place.
+One can leave slots open (anywhere in the explicit args chain) with a special syntax, namely strings of the form `$#` will place the incoming argument at slot `#` into that place.